simula-lab/simula-levantine-dates-for-arabic-sites/README.md

 Click "Save"

-Make sure the desired effect can be observed in the format of dates and times of pages and posts and other wordpress elements.
+Make sure the desired effect can be observed in the format of dates and times of pages and posts and other site elements.

 ## Example